ChengzhePiao/likezwebs/_pages/research.md

 # Research

-## Blood Glucose Management for People with Type 1 Diabetes
+## Blood Glucose Management for People with Type 1 Diabetes (Ken Li)
 ![]({{ site.remote_url }}{{ site.baseurl }}/images/respic/res_bglp.png){: style="width: 90%; float: center; margin: 10px"}

 Diabetes is a group of chronic metabolic disorders that affect almost half a billion people worldwide1, and around 10% of them have **type 1 diabetes (T1D)**.
 Due to an absolute deficiency of endogenous insulin caused by pancreatic β-cell loss, the management of T1D relies on exogenous insulin delivery and adherence to a group of self-care behaviors, such as estimating dietary carbohydrate and exercise, and titrating insulin therapy.
 The primary objective of T1D self-management is to prevent immediate adverse glycemic events, including hypoglycemia and hyperglycemia, and minimize the risk of long-term diabetes complications.
 Severe hypoglycemia may cause seizures, brain damage, and intellectual impairment, while hyperglycemia is a risk factor for cardiovascular diseases, neuropathy, nephropathy and retinopathy.
 The development of **continuous glucose monitoring (CGM)** has led to therapeutic benefits in diabetes management.
 The usage of real-time CGM systems has been demonstrated to reduce the number of severe hypoglycemic events for T1D subjects with multiple daily injection (MDI).
 As a wearable device that automatically measures glucose levels with a fixed frequency (e.g. five minutes), CGM can be combined with an insulin pump as sensor-augmented therapy or an **artificial pancreas (AP)** for closed-loop glycemic control[...](https://www.nature.com/articles/s41746-022-00626-5)